hassan-attari/admin-dashboard/src/readme.md

-1- install react-router-dom and config
+1- npm install react-hook-form
-2- layout page
-3- define router.jsx
-4- update login and register for navigate between pages
+2- starting on validation in register form